Building Soil Aggregates

 Making Sense of the Differences

-How does livestock integration impact soil aggregation?
+How crucial is livestock integration for soil aggregation?

 Sources behind this view